How to test EV charger

 How often should I test my EV charger?

-It's recommended to test your EV charger at least once a year, or anytime you suspect an issue with its performance.
+It's recommended to test your EV charger at least once a year, or any time you notice any issues with the charger or your vehicle's charging performance.

-What should I do if my EV charger isn't working?
+What should I do if I find issues with my EV charger?

 Connect with certified professionals in your area